c3l3si4n/godeclutter/README.md

 - Clean port notation of URLs pointing to the default protocol ports, since those ports are already implied by the protocol scheme. (such as :443 and :80)
 - Clean http:// URLs if a https:// to the same host and port is present, since 99,9% of those cases will just be a redirect to https://.
 - Remove uninteresting media extensions such as png, jpg, css, etc. (This one will keep .js files since those are sometimes interesting)
+- Remove urls with uninteresting words such as bootstrap, jquery, node_modules, etc.
 - Sort query parameters
 - Lowercase all schemes and hostnames, since upper-casing is irrelevant for those.
 - Replace all lower-case URI encoding escapes to upper-case, to maintain a standard.